-If you are interested in going deep into the AES standard, look at the AES’s Wikipedia page.
+If you want to go deep into the AES standard, look at the AES’s Wikipedia page.
 I am not an expert in cryptography and won’t be able to do justice to the AES.

-Note: Please remember that encryption is not encoding, and decryption is not decoding in the video space.
-For videos, encoding and decoding are words used to refer to compression and decompression, respectively.
+Note: Encryption is not encoding, and decryption is not decoding in the video space.
+For videos, encoding, and decoding are words used to refer to compression and decompression, respectively.
 To learn more about encoding, decoding, and video codecs, please read our articles on the need for compression and a simple introduction to video codecs.

 Is AES-128 The Only Encryption Technique?

-No, it isn’t, and let’s think about the implication of this for a minute.
+No, it isn’t, and let’s think about this implication for a minute.

-If a content provider decides to engage with three different DRM companies, and all three use different encryption techniques, then it means that the content provider needs to encrypt their videos three times, resulting in a waste of storage space and other resources.
+Suppose a content provider decides to engage with three different DRM companies, and all three use different encryption techniques.
+In that case, the content provider needs to encrypt their videos three times, wasting storage space and other resources.

 That is why the CENC specification came into being – to reduce this encryption-driven fragmentation of the market and to reduce storage requirements.